--x <number or name>
+-p <number or name>

---hex-dump=<number or name>
+--string-dump=<number or name>

-Displays the contents of the indicated section as a hexadecimal dump.
+Displays the contents of the indicated section as printable strings.
 A number identifies a particular section by index in the section table; any other string identifies all sections with that name in the object file.